 In Switzerland, to my surprise, I found nearly all the Rangers camp in teepees.
 It looked like an FCF village.
-I also found that the many of teepees had a second story or a porch added to them.
+I also found that many of the teepees had a second story or a porch added to them.
 The second story was used to store lightweight items up out of the way, allowing more room in the teepee.